cometicon/cometicon.github.io/_pages/cv.md

 ## <i class="fas fa-briefcase"></i> Experience
+- **2026--** Research engineer at Circle Dental (France)
+  * Machine-Learning/AI team, Agile facilitator/Product Owner/Dev
+  * Development of software applications for the creation of IOS digital twins from 3D surface analysis and deep learning methods.

 - **2024--** Research engineer at Anatoscope (France)
   * Development of software applications for the creation of human digital twins from 3D surface analysis and deep learning methods.